pragdave/quixir/README.md

 often implicit in what you do.
 Property-based testing surfaces these invariants—they will drive (and improve) the design of your code.

-'nuf hype.
+’nuf hype.
 Here are the details.
 But first…

 ### Alternatives